KotlinNLP/SyntaxDecoder/README.md

 ## Contributions

-We greatly appreciate any bug reports and contributions, which can be made by filing an issue or making a pull request through the [github page](https://github.com/kotlinnlp/TransitionSystems "KotlinNLP - TransitionSystems on GitHub").
+We greatly appreciate any bug reports and contributions, which can be made by filing an issue or making a pull request through the [github page](https://github.com/kotlinnlp/SyntaxDecoder "KotlinNLP - SyntaxDecoder on GitHub").